 When to Study

 It is of vital importance that students plan their schedule according to whether they intend to take any physics courses while they are studying abroad.
-Almost no planning hurdle is insurmountable, as long as students consult with their advisor and, where necessary, the department chair, to address these issues ahead of time.
+Students must consult with their advisor and, where necessary, the department chair, to address these issues ahead of time.

 A physics major interested in study abroad for a single semester will generally find the spring of her junior year to be the best option.
 While the sequencing of the required physics major courses is critical in the first two years of study, by the third or fourth year, physics majors have a great deal of flexibility in the timing of their coursework.
 Physics majors are strongly encouraged to participate in independent research, and many of our majors do senior honors theses in their senior year, in which case study abroad fits better during the junior year.